civican/legisinfo/42-1/bills/C-97/bill_text.md

 Paragraph 18(1)(c) of the `Employment Equity Act` is replaced by the following:

-the salary ranges of its employees and the degree of representation of persons who are members of designated groups in each range and in each prescribed subdivision of the range **and any other information in relation to the salary of its employees that may be prescribed**; and
+the salary ranges of its employees and the degree of representation of persons who are members of designated groups in each range and in each prescribed subdivision of the range and any other information in relation to the salary of its employees that may be prescribed; and

 #### Coming into Force